webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 ~~~

 This document describes how messages sent using this protocol can be secured
-against inspection, modification and falsification by a Push Service.
+against inspection, modification and forgery by a Push Service.

 Web Push messages are the payload of an HTTP message {{?RFC7230}}.
 These
 messages are encrypted using an encrypted content encoding {{!RFC8188}}.
 This